pattern

 el estruendo, el tintineo

-Ex: He woke up to clang of the garbage truck emptying the bins outside .Se despertó con el **estruendo** del camión de basura vaciando los contenedores afuera.
+Ex: He woke up to the clang of the garbage truck emptying the bins outside .Se despertó con el **estruendo** del camión de basura vaciando los contenedores afuera.

 crackle